chadwhitacre/openpath/_posts/2026-01-27-open-source-offers-hope-against-tyranny.md

 ---
-title: What Does Open Source Mean Today?
+title: Open Source Offers Hope Against Tyranny
-excerpt: The experience of the global Open Source community offers hope against tyranny.
+excerpt: Leaders like Poul-Henning Kamp, Alex Blokh, and Kailash Nadh show us the future we can have.
+homepage_rank: 1
 ---

 I took a break this past weekend.
 I set my phone down on Friday, and didn’t